Thomas Bareiß: Lobbying allegations

 In spring of 2020, amid the first outbreak of the COVID-19 pandemic in Germany, Bareiß, who is known for his close relations with Azerbaijan, following a request from there, made a phone call to Löwenstein Medical from the Federal Ministry of Economics, the second largest federal government manufacturer of ventilators in Germany.
 According to reports in several German media outlets, during the conversation Bareiß "insisted in the telephone call that ventilators be delivered first to Baku and that this was due to the good economic relations between Germany and the Caucasus Republic."
 The news came at a time when a number of CDU/CSU MPs were implicated in corruption allegations related to face mask procurement during the pandemic and lobbying scandals related to "Azerbaijani Laundromat" and "Caviar diplomacy".

 Bareiß rejected the allegations, stating that he "did not exert any pressure," and the call was only to enquire about a delivery date.
 Subsequently, the company issued an official statement to confirm that: "At no time have we been pressured by Mr. Bareiß, nor have we made such a statement to the press in the above-mentioned event or any other context."
 The Federal Ministry of Economics also stated that Thomas Bareiß had "at no time asked a representative of Löwenstein Medical to give priority to the delivery of ventilators to Azerbaijan."

+DUI crash

+On 12 July 2026 Bareiß was involved in a traffic accident, leaving 3 occupants of another vehicle and himself seriosly injured.
+Weeks later the public prosecutor's office informed that they are running an investigation against him for causing the accident while driving under influence.
+A banned synthetic substance in a relevant amount, not associated with medication, had been found in a blood sample taken after the accident.
+Shortly after the anouncement, the Young Union organisation of the CDU in his constituency publicly demanded Bareiß to give up his seat in the Bundestag over the incident.